 Stan Lee, American, 1922-2018

 Stan Lee is one of the best known comic book writers of all time and can be super fun to study.
 Think of all the movie studies you can incorporate!
-There is a Who Was…biography for him and here is a 20 min. biography video.
+Here is a FREE Unit Study to learn all about him:

 Maya Angelou, American, 1928-2014

 Maya Angelou was an amazing poet and memoirist.
 While much of her well known work is appropriate for adults, she wrote poetry for children as well.
 Some to start with are Life Doesn’t Frighten Me, Kofi and His Magic, or My Painted House, My Friendly Chicken and Me.
 Your children can learn more about her life through her Who Was… biography and this short video.
 Listen to her read her poem, Still I Rise.

 JK Rowling is of course known for her best selling Harry Potter series.
 You can learn more about her through her Who Is… biography and this four minute video.
 If your children are Harry Potter Fans, they will want to check out the Wizarding World website.

 Which author study have you done before or which one are you looking forward to studying?
 Who else would you add?
 There are so many more!